ashik5757/Prothom-Alo-Scrapper/README.md

    ```
 3. **Open two terminal in root directory for backend and frontend.**

-    > NOTE : Make sure you're in the root directory :
+    > NOTE : Make sure you're in the root directory and Docker is running background :

     ```bash
     Prothom-Alo-Scrapper/           # root